tlelson/vim-notebook/README.md

 If you open up a python file, `:RunCell` (or the mapped keys) will automatically start an `ipython` shell to run the code.
 If it can't find it, it will start a `python` shell.

-You can start any shell you want with `:OpenTerminal node`.
+You can start any shell you want with `:OpenTerminal <shell name>`, e.g `:OpenTerminal node` .
 Once the shell is open, highlighted code will go to it for execution.
 Having multiple shell types open is not supported by Vim-Notebook.

 By default the terminal will start below the current file but if you want to start it to the right, provide the standard vim modifier `vertical`.
 E.g `:vert OpenTerminal bash`.